OleSkaar/Plunder/Index/Inventory.md

 Every 100 coins take up a slot.

 ## Expedition resources
 Items that are useful for the entire party are considered expedition resources.
 If one character is carrying the item, there is enough for the entire group to use.
-Mark one Notch for each use.

 ## Notches
 When an expendable item is used, or an item is damaged, it gains a Notch.
 When an item receives three Notches, it is depleted or destroyed.
 Notches can be cleared for 10% of the original item cost per dot.